 Role: Bell Craftsman

 Greg joined Pickett Brass in 2014 with a singular focus on making trumpet bells as part of the transition of Blackburn Trumpets.
 Studying directly with Cliff Blackburn, Greg has closely worked to replicate Cliff's craftsmanship.

 Zach came aboard in 2016 while still in school.
 Having graduated college studying trumpet and music industry at Eastern Kentucky University, he is now a full time team member.
-Zach is involved with much of the manufacturing side of the business, including designing mouthpieces, manufacturing them, and preparing them to be buffed.
+Zach is involved with much of the manufacturing side of the business, including designing and manufacturing mouthpieces, and managing all of the mouthpiece order schedules and logistics.

 Role: Instrument Manufacturing Apprentice